bytescout/pdf-co-api-samples/Add Text And Images To PDF/JavaScript/Add Image to Existing PDF (jQuery)/README.md

-## How to add text and images to PDF in JavaScript and PDF.co Web API

-### This code in JavaScript shows how to add text and images to PDF with this how to tutorial

-ByteScout tutorials are designed to explain the code for both JavaScript beginners and advanced programmers.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf and you can use it to add text and images to PDF with JavaScript.
+## How to add text and images to PDF in JavaScript and PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-JavaScript code samples for JavaScript developers help to speed up coding of your application when using PDF.co Web API.
-Follow the instructions from the scratch to work and copy the JavaScript code.
-Detailed tutorials and documentation are available along with installed PDF.co Web API if you'd like to dive deeper into the topic and the details of the API.

-Trial version of PDF.co Web API can be downloaded for free from our website.
-It also includes source code samples for JavaScript and other programming languages.

 ## REQUEST FREE TECH SUPPORT